enine-math/math005/README.md

 Write a function in python that returns the smallest positive number that is evenly divisible by all of the numbers between the range `p` and `q`, inclusive.

+Use the range from the lesser of `p` and `q` to the greater of `p` and `q`.
+Make no assumption about which is lesser or greater.

 Edit the file solver.py to update the function `solver` to return the answer when called as in the below example.

-The function should return `None` if `p` is greater than `q`.

 ```
 solver(p, q)